Bacterial secretion system: Wss/Esx pathway

 The Wss/Esx (ESAT-6 system) pathway is sometimes called a type VII secretion system (T7SS) despite being an export pathway.
-It is present in Gram-positive bacteria (as WSS) and Mycobacteria (as Esx in all diderm-mycolates) such as M. tuberculosis, M. bovis, Streptomyces coelicolor and S. aureus.
-It is also called T7b system in Bacillus subtilis and S. aureus.
+It is present in Gram-positive bacteria (as WSS) and Mycobacterium species (as Esx in all diderm-mycolates) such as M. tuberculosis, M. bovis, S. coelicolor and S. aureus.
+It is also called T7b system in B. subtilis and S. aureus.
 It is composed of two basic components: a membrane-bound hexameric ATPase that is member of the FtsK/SpoIIIE protein family, and any one of the EsxA/EsxB-related protein such as EsaA, EsaD, EsxB, EsxD, as well as Ess system (EssA, EssB, and EsxC found in S. aureus).
 EsxA and EsxB belong to a superfamily of WXG100 proteins that form dimeric helical hairpins.

 In S. aureus, T7SS secretes a large toxin called EsaD, which is a member of nuclease enzymes.
 EsaD is made harmless (detoxified) during its biosynthesis with the help of its counterpart antitoxin EsaG.
 The EsaD-EsaG complex then binds with EsaE.
 The EsaE portion binds to EssC, which is an enzyme ATPase of the T7SS complex.
 During secretion, EsaG is left in the cytoplasm, and only EsaD and EsaE are secreted together.
 But in some strains of S. aureus, EsaD is not produced, but two copies of EsaG-like proteins are formed instead.
 This might explain the occurrence of T7SS in non-pathogenic species such as B. subtilis and S. coelicolor.